mdn/dom-examples/README.md

 * The "web-storage" directory contains a simple demo to show usage of the Web Storage API.
 For more detail on how it works, read [Using the Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API).
 [View the demo live](https://mdn.github.io/dom-examples/web-storage/).

 * The "web-share" directory contains a simple demo to show usage of the [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share).
-For more detail on how it works, read.
 [View the demo live](https://mdn.github.io/dom-examples/web-share/).

+* The "web-workers" directory contains a simple web worker to demonstrate how [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) work.
+[View the demo live](https://mdn.github.io/dom-examples/web-workers/simple-web-worker/).